sirelkhatim/Navigation/README.md

 - matplotlib
 - torch (pytorch)

 In order to install unityagents you can use pip install unityagents.
 You also need access to the banana environment.
-I have included the Banana environment for Windows 64 bit for convenience.
+You can find details on how to install these in https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation .

 ## Files
 In this project you have 3 main files